mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 </ThemeProvider>;
 ```

-> 💡 The side benefit of using a callback is that you can use the theme without creating the outer scoped variable.
+> 💡 The side benefit of using a callback is that you can use the runtime theme without creating the outer scoped variable.

 ### Typescript

-The callback is typed-safe. `ownerState` is the `ComponentProps` interface and `theme` is `Theme` interface.
+The callback is typed-safe.

+- `ownerState`: `ComponentProps` interface, eg. `ButtonProps`, `ChipProps`, etc.
+- `theme`: `Theme` interface from `@mui/material/styles`.

 ```tsx
 {